r4fek/django-cassandra-engine/docs/index.md

     Use HELP for help.
     cqlsh:your_keyspace>

-It will connect directly to your database using credentials from settings.py
+It will connect directly to your database using credentials from settings.py.
+If the database has multiple Cassandra hosts in settings.py, dbshell attempts to connect to the host that is listed first.

 ---